vinnicc/dota/README.md

 ## TODO

-- Implement all Dota 2 WebAPI methods
+- Support for more endpoints
 - Validations and error classes
 - More configuration options
 - Move API documentation to [readthedocs.org](https://readthedocs.org/) or somewhere else